 There are buildings and structures that may have been shunned in their day and thought of as ugly when they were built but have now become part of the landscape and would be missed if they were summarily demolished or taken down.
 The towers that support the aerial runway for the brickworks at Claughton for example.
 It is hard to think of modern day structures that may also stand the test of time but some may do.

 Gardens can be a really valuable resurce for wildlife and we would recommend everyone with one to consider making allowance for and encouraging wildlife.
 A key point for people thinking of adding to buildings and/or repairing or converting them is to continue to provide nest sites/roosts and to provide them where possible.
 It is relatively easy to provide nest sites and roosts for birds and bats and here are some links for these and for other conservation/wildlife organisations -

 The RSPB has an excellent site on wildlife and bird boxes.
 If you want to know more about the important species for Bowland then search elsewhere on our website.

 Amphibians and reptiles - 'Froglife' for frogs, toads and lizards

-Fish and invertebrates - this site is for the Ribble Catchment Trust and has really useful and informative sections on river ecology
+Fish and invertebrates - this site is for the Ribble Rivers Trust and has really useful and informative sections on river ecology